EllieChen-Git/CSS-Course-Conquering-Responsive-Layouts/README.md

 1. When the website layout starts to break: based breakpoints on content, not devices
 2. Find the balance of breakpoints for the whole page (You don't want to set different breakpoints for different sections on the page)
 3. Keep it simple (1~2 breakpoints should be enough).
 Don't over-exhaust yourself.
+The more breakpoints, the harder to maintain your code.
 4. Commonly-used breakpoints: 600px, 960px (but still, refer to point 1, it really depends on how your site looks)

 Additional Reading: [The 100% correct way to do CSS breakpoints](https://www.freecodecamp.org/news/the-100-correct-way-to-do-css-breakpoints-88d6a5ba1862/)